reiver/tell-a-story/README.md

 Note that some who have used the _monomyth_ / _hero's journey_ framework do not always use all of these sub-sections.
 Sometimes some are skipped, here and there.

+(Also note that there are alternate ways of dividing the 3 main stages of the _monomyth_ / _hero's journey_.)